luiscoco/GraphQL_dotNet8_sample1/README.md

-# My first sample with .NET8 GraphQL
+# My first sample with .NET8 GraphQL API

 For more info about GraphQL see (youtube video):